collectivemedia/modelmatrix/README.md

 #### Supported Commands

-With MM Cli you can control all lifecycle of Model Matrix:
+With **Model Matrix CLI** you can control all lifecycle of Model Matrix:
  - adding MM definition from external configuration
- - building MM instance based on definition and input data
+ - building MM instance based on features definition and input data
  - applying MM transformations to input data for building "featurized" dataset

 Examples: